vroobelle93/03_GoDaddy/README.md

  - Ridge regression
  - Lasso regression

 which resulted in some cool predictions.
+I used sci-kit learn framework to do it.
 Below we can see how it worked for a single county:
 <p align="center">
   <img src="img/img2.png" alt="Single county prediction" width="900">
 </p>